 From here, you are looking towards the side of the bay with the Beau Rivage on the clifftop.
 Walk across the beach and look up at the impressive buildings.
 It’s easy to find the property with its arched frontage and trees to the right.
 The side elevation is slightly different now with more windows but the rest is exactly as I remembered it from the TV show.

-I thought would be lovely to pitch up your own windbreaks and deckchairs in the exact same position as the Larkins.
+I’ve taken this photo slightly angled upwards so that you can see the buildings above it, which will make it easier to locate the same spot if you visit the beach yourself.
+I thought it would be a lovely idea to pitch up your own windbreaks and deckchairs in the exact same position as the Larkins.
 However, we didn’t get a chance to sun ourselves on the beach.

 So, once you’ve enjoyed chilling out on the beach, you can head to the Pointe du Décollé at the end of the bay.
 There are two filming locations up there and an interesting cross monument to explore so pull into the car park on the Boulevard de la Mer.
 Conveniently, the car park itself is one of the filming locations.